BT-Creator/BDPG-1/research_log.md

 - Pools have a positive impact on the price even double the price in ex.
 Northridge
 - Type of dwelling are almost divided in 2 price groups
+- When counting all the sold houses by year in 2010 almost half the amount of houses are sold maybe this data is incomplete